muratk5n/thirdwave/en/README.md

 ---

-Recently US seems to prefer creating chaos to balance this or that force in foreign lands; being aware of not being able to perform global cop duties.
+Recently US seems to prefer creating chaos to balance this or that force in foreign lands; due to (some) political restrictions around acting as global cop.
 It is the worst of both worlds, 'meddly US and chaos'.
 Jihadi m-f-kers trained and sent to Syria that later blow shit up in Africa.
 Help Saddam, so he attacks Iran, then he attacks Kuwait, shit - now he is bad, kill Saddam.

 The Spectator World: "‘America or chaos’ is a false choice..
 There is an age-old dogma in the US foreign policy establishment: when America